kkdt/coronavirus-dashboard/README.md

 # Overview

 The COVID-19 pandemic in 2019 has created massive datasets on the <a href="https://covid-19-apis.postman.com/">Internet</a>.
 This project aims at providing a dashboard as a Google Chrome Browser extension when the user opens a new tab.
-The dashboard will consume the APIs that expose Cronovirus-related datasets and news.
+The dashboard will consume the APIs that expose Coronavirus-related datasets and news.

 # Releases